 Water is our most important resource…we literally can’t survive without it.

 The average human should consume 2 liters of water per day.
 Here in the tropics, we probably sweat at least 4 liters a day, so we consume more!
 At least 65 liters a week between the two of us.

 After nine years of living off the grid, we like to think we have the water situation down pat.
 Not only can we stretch a gallon of water like a desert rat…we’ve never had to buy bottled water for our traveling home.
-Which is why we’re sharing the scoop on how we store, filter and purify our water.
+This is why we’re sharing the scoop on how we store, filter and purify our water.

-Join us aboard Curiosity for some high quality H20!
+Join us aboard Curiosity for some high-quality H20!

 Water Storage & Why It’s Sketchy

 Every boat, RV, tiny home or whatever form of traveling off the grid home, will be a little different but in general, we all have some sort of storage tank and a method to get it out of the tank.
 Either by gravity flow, foot pump or electric pump.